charludo/barely/README.md

 		- [Timestamps](#): lets you automatically display the created or last edited times of pages and posts in a custom time format.
 Also a common feature on many blogs.
 		- [Table of Contents](#): Generate a table of contents and automatically link them to your headings, just like the one at the top of this page!

-	2. **Backup Plugins:** after you are done editing your project in live mode or after running `barely rebuild`, back up your changes.
+	2. Backup Plugins: after you are done editing your project in live mode or after running `barely rebuild`, back up your changes.

 	barely ships with:
 		- [git](#): commit & push all the changes to a remote repository
 		- [LocalBackup](#): keep a limited number of backups on your local machine.
 Better then nothing, but git is much preferred.

-	3. **Publication Plugins:** publish your changes!
+	3. Publication Plugins:1 publish your changes!
 Currently only one of these comes bundled with barely:
 		- [sftp](#): copy your webroot to an sftp-server.
 Handy for making quick changes or quickly publishing a blog post!

 You might ask yourself, "how do these categories differ from one another?"